natanfudge/fabric-docs/docs/Modding Tutorials/Blocks and Block Entities/blockstate.md

 16384 different states and 2^14 states are registered.
 For this reason blocks should not contain too many blockstate properties.
-Rather, blockstates should be mostly reserved for visuals, and [Block Entities](../Tutorials/blockentity.md) should be used for more advanced state.
+Rather, blockstates should be mostly reserved for visuals, and [Block Entities](../Modding Tutorials/Blocks and Block Entities/blockentity.md) should be used for more advanced state.